 - How will they benefit

-Life is made up of many experiences, events, people and places.
-It is not something that can be parsed out in equal amounts because these demands present themselves to us often and in ways we didn’t expect.
-It is these experiences, events, people and places that make our lives exciting and challenging.
+Life is made up of many experiences, events, people, and places.
+It is not something that can be parsed out in equal amounts because these demands present themselves to us often and in ways, we didn’t expect.
+It is these experiences, events, people, and places that make our lives exciting and challenging.
 Once we understand that our work, relationships, and activities are affected both good and bad by life, we can be more successful in putting our attention, thought and effort to those events based upon their priority.
 Trying to seek balance when our experiences and activities are in constant motion with adjusting priorities is an exercise destined to fail.
-It is when we make an informed decision on what demands our attention in the now that we can be honest with our family, our staff, our employer and ourselves…
+It is when we make an informed decision about what demands our attention in the now that we can be honest with our family, our staff, our employer and ourselves.